Open for applications until 31 May

-Peer shadowing is a short-term mobility grant for SAYP alumni.
+Peer shadowing is a short-term mobility grant for alumni who have attended either SAYP Baltic Sea Region and Eastern partnership or SAYP Western Balkans.
 It allows for week-long visits at an organisation in another country, in order to closely follow one or several colleagues, study how their organisation is structured and functions in practice.
 Peer shadowing may focus both on routines/practices (how), and on content (what – aims/goals, activities/operations, thematic scopes etc).

 Peer shadowing is also expected to include comparisons, suggestions and discussions about the observations made.
 Eventually, peer shadowing allows for experience-sharing and prospects for mutual learning and changes/improvements at all organisations involved.